2024–25 Utah Valley Wolverines women's basketball team

-The 2024–25 Utah Valley Wolverines women's basketball team represents Utah Valley University in the 2024–25 NCAA Division I women's basketball season.
+The 2024–25 Utah Valley Wolverines women's basketball team represented Utah Valley University in the 2024–25 NCAA Division I women's basketball season.
 Dan Nielson entered the season as head coach for his sixth season.
-The Wolverines play their home games at the UCCU Center and Lockhart Arena in Orem, Utah as members of the Western Athletic Conference (WAC).
+The Wolverines played their home games at the UCCU Center and Lockhart Arena in Orem, Utah as members of the Western Athletic Conference (WAC).

 Previous season

 The Wolverines finished the 2023–24 season 10–19, 5–15 in WAC play, to finish tied for tenth place.
 As only the top eight teams were invited to the 2024 WAC tournament, the Wolverines failed to qualify for the 2024 WAC tournament.